bids-standard/bids-specification/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 #### The `ch` entity

-The OPTIONAL `ch-<index>` key/value can be used to distinguish channel-specific data.
+The OPTIONAL `ch-<label>` key/value can be used to distinguish channel-specific data.
 Typically it is used for sequences not employing coil combination (e.g., SWI).
-When the file contains data from a single channel, `ch-<index>` SHOULD be provided.
+When the file contains data from a single channel, `ch-<label>` SHOULD be provided.
 The key `CoilString` MAY also be added in the JSON file, with a corresponding identifier for the channel within the coil.